jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - The base value displayed is the value added to 2d6 in the case of judgments, and the value added after the roll in the case of power rolls.
 The entries in the modification column will be reflected in this value.
   - Click on the item name and base value to make the corresponding roll.
   - This list is intended to increase convenience by registering basic checks such as Fortitude and Willpower, as well as frequently used checks related to skills such as Initiative, Monster Knowledge, Check Package, and Spellcasting.
-  - It is recommended that Fortitude, Willpower, Initiative, and Monster Knowledge be created during character creation.
+  - Fortitude, Willpower, Initiative, and Monster Knowledge are created during character creation.
   - Initiative and Monster Knowledge must be set to the Class used and ability value.
+  - The item names determines the applicability of Active Effects.
   - Since you can create these items freely, please be flexible in using them, for example, prepare both Scout's and Tactician's Initiative.
   - Check the item descriptions below for more details.
 - General-purpose class check column (right)